What should you ask your doctor about endometrial cancer?

 - When can I resume my usual activities at work and/or around the house?

-In addition to these sample questions, be sure to write down some of your own.
-For instance, you may need specific information about how long it might take you to recover so you can plan your work schedule.
-You may also want to ask about second opinions or about clinical trials that might be right for you.
+Along with these sample questions, be sure to write down some of your own.
+For instance, you might want to ask about getting a second opinion, or you may need specific information about how long it might take you to recover so you can plan your work schedule.
+You can find more information about communicating with your health care team in our document Talking With Your Doctor.